cossacklabs/product-docs/themis/regulations/apple-crypto-regulations.md

 ---
 weight: 1
 title: App Store requirements
 ---

-# Apple encryption export regulations for Themis
+# US crypto export regulations for Themis when submitting to App Store

 If your application uses Themis and you want to submit it to the Apple App Store, you are required to do the following: